Chattahoochee River water or watershed scenery in Georgia

 Best flows

 Use USGS 02334430 below Buford Dam as the live flow check, then pair it with park-condition and release-safety information.
-Stable low flow is the easiest wading window; changing releases should move the plan to banks, boats, or a different day.
+Stable low flow is the easiest wading window.
+Changing releases should move the plan to banks, boats, or a different day.

-When to skip
+When to leave

 Skip wading when water is rising, park conditions warn of poor water quality or closures, storms are building, delayed-harvest or artificial-only rules are unclear, or the route back to shore depends on staying ahead of a release.